 This is a scenario that can happen to even the most disciplined consumers — and one that can quickly get out of hand.
 However, a balance transfer credit card offer may be your key to escaping the cycle of debt.
 Deciding whether to use a balance transfer strategy is easier if these apply to you.

 How does a credit card balance transfer work?

 It’s pretty simple: You take your high-interest debt and transfer it to a card with low or no interest, allowing you to pay off your debt more quickly.
-Most cards do charge a fee (around 3% typically) for the transfer, and the introductory interest rate is available for a limited time.
+Most cards do charge a fee (around 3% typically) for the transfer, and the introductory interest rate is available for a limited time (typically between 6 and 24 months.)
 In other words, those pesky interest rates will eventually return at some point.

 - You have decent credit.
 Not everyone will qualify for a balance transfer offer.
 If you have a poor credit score, you may not be able to qualify for an offer with favorable terms, and you should investigate other options for getting a handle on your debt.

 - You want to consolidate your debt.
 Transferring all of your credit card balances to one card can really simplify your payments, helping you avoid late fees along with interest.
 But don’t stop there: You may also be able to transfer personal loans and other debts to your new card.
 Just be sure to check the card’s limits before making any big plans.

 - The math checks out.
 Because you’ll generally have to pay a small fee to transfer your balance to a new card, you need to do some simple calculations to ensure that cost is lower than what you’re currently paying in interest.
 In other words, is it worth it?